-With the onset of 2020, the Indian Government has sought to replace the 34 years old National Policy on Education which had been implemented in 1986 with the New Education Policy with the vision to broaden the scope and horizon of education within the country.
+With the onset of 2020, the Indian Government has sought to replace the 34 year old National Policy on Education which had been implemented in 1986 with the New Education Policy with the vision to broaden the scope and horizon of education within the country.
 The union cabinet gave its due approval for this New Education Policy which has sought to make ground-breaking changes and reforms within the higher education sector in India which even included the methodology for teaching which has been used.
-A few of the primary changes brought about by this New Education Policy are the following:
+A few of the primary changes brought about by this New Education Policy are the following

-Further the education industry in India is governed under the UGC (The University Grants Commission), AICTE (All India Council for Technical Education) and the NCTE (The National Council for Teacher Education).
-Which have been defined below:-
+Further, the education industry in India is governed under the UGC (The University Grants Commission), AICTE (All India Council for Technical Education) and the NCTE (The National Council for Teacher Education).
+Which have been defined below

 The NEP has expanded the age groups of 6-14 years of mandatory education to 3-18 years of mandatory education now.
 It has basically established three years of pre-schooling from the ages of 3 till 6 under the new curriculum.
-Further the new system shall now have 12 years of schooling with three years of Anganwadi or pre-schooling.
+Further, the new system shall now have 12 years of schooling with three years of Anganwadi or pre-schooling.
 There exists a large amount of emphasis on Early Childhood Care and Education (ECCE) and the 10+2 structure of school curriculum is now to be replaced by a 5+3+3+4 curricular structure corresponding to ages 3-8, 8-11, 11-14, and 14-18 years respectively, making it more viable for foreign students as well.

-The NEP also lays much needed emphasis on the students’ mother tongue as the medium of instruction even as it sticks to the ’ three language formula’ while also mandating that no language would be imposed on anyone, whatsoever.
-The NEP only recommends the mother tongue as medium of instruction without making it mandatory.
+The NEP also lays much needed emphasis on the students’ mother tongue as the medium of instruction even as it sticks to the ’ three language formula’ ,while also mandating that no language would be imposed on anyone, whatsoever.
+The NEP only recommends the mother tongue as a medium of instruction without making it mandatory.
 This feature comes from the premise that children, in most cases, learn and grasp non-trivial concepts more quickly in their home language than any other language.

 The Higher Education Commission of India (HECI) shall now be established as a single umbrella body for the entire higher education system in India, excluding medical and legal education.
 The public and private higher education institutions shall now be governed by the same set of norms for the regulation, accreditation and academic standards as well.
 The Government has planned to phase out the affiliation of colleges in 15 years along with a stage-wise mechanism for granting graded autonomy to colleges and universities.